PombertLab/ID16S/README.md

 - [guppy](https://nanoporetech.com/) (for FAST5 basecalling)

 ## INSTALLATION
-To download from the command line with Git, then add to the $PATH variable (for the current session), type:
+To download this pipeline from the command line with Git, then add it to the $PATH variable (for the current session), type:
 ```Bash
 git clone https://github.com/PombertLab/Microbiomes.git
 cd Microbiomes/